 Here are the cons of creating live-action content:

 A director has to deal with numerous constraints when it comes to live-action shoots.
 To name a few, you might have to face crowded locations, poor hardware or sound quality, or ideas that are possible for real people to perform.
 Some shots are highly difficult to be captured on camera as they depend on the environment – blowing wind, pouring rain, etc.

 Animation doesn’t struggle with such limitations and thus offers a wider range of creative freedom.

 2. Failed takes are harder to redo

 Filmmakers have to be extremely cautious while on location.
 Sometimes, they have to film dozens of takes of a single frame just to make sure there’s always material to choose from during post-production.
 This caution is understandable – redoing failed shots and substituting them seamlessly is highly challenging if not impossible.

-That would require the same light, time of day, weather, actor’s wardrobe – not to mention advanced editing skills it would take to make a cut smoother.
+That would require the same light, time of day, weather, and actor’s wardrobe – not to mention the advanced editing skills it would take to make a cut smoother.

 While working in a live-action environment, your team doesn’t have room for mistakes – or else you’ll end up having a hard time fixing these issues.